elsiklab/maizemine_doc/docs/index.md

 ![Search Results](./images/fig3_Quick_Search_bz1_results.png "Search Results")

-The results may be filtered based on "Category" or "Organism" (red box).
+The results may be filtered based on "Category", "Assembly", or "Organism" (red box).
 The score column in the result table indicates the similarity of the query to the result fetched by MaizeMine.

 The results page can also be converted to a list.
 To enable this feature click on "Gene" in "Hits by Category" section marked with a red box.